lamdera/compiler/extra/readme.md

 ### Developing

+First, make sure you have deps installed:

+- `stack install hindent`

 I've found the fastest way to develop is using ghci with a little harness to invoke target code.

 1. Put the following into `~/.ghci`